kyleherzog/EnumTools/README.md

 - Access to DisplayAttribute properties
 - Find minimum/maximum values
+- Querying Enums for DisplayAttribute GroupName details
+- Parsing strings to enum value by ShortName

 ### DisplayAttribute Properties Access
 A number of extension methods are provided that allow access to the DisplayAttribute properties for enum values including the following: